 Online submission or download form

-The registration fee is US$50 (non-student) or US$20 (student), and includes receptions and meals during the conference (November 28-29) and the post-conference tour (November 30).
+The registration fee is US$50 (non-student) or US$20 (student), which includes receptions and meals during the conference (October 15-16).
 Participants need to pay for their own travel and lodging.
-We are happy to help participants stay at the Academia Sinica Guesthouse (ASG) depending on availability.
-Participants may also arrange their own lodging.
-The registration and ASG lodging information will be delivered within two months after the submission deadline.
+We are reserving rooms at two guesthouses/hotels and participants can choose the types of room and register with the hotels at their convenience.
+The availability of reserved rooms will be first come, first served.
+Participants can also arrange their own lodging.
+Further information on conference registration, lodging, and the optional post-conference tour will be delivered in two months after the submission deadline.

 Due to the lingering uncertainty of the COVID-19 pandemic, we list a 4-step application procedure and dates below for your attention: